China October data shows economy cooling further, need for more policy support

-BEIJING China's economy lost further momentum in October, with factory growth dipping and investment growth hitting a near 13-year low, testing the government's resolve to avoid stronger stimulus measures.
+BEIJING China's economy lost further momentum in October, with factory growth dipping and investment growth hitting a near 13-year low, reinforcing expectations that Beijing will need to do more to fight slackening growth.

 Fixed-asset investment, an important driver of growth, grew 15.9 percent in the first 10 months of the year from a year ago, the National Bureau of Statistics said on Thursday.
 That was the weakest pace since December 2001.